ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 (third step)

-The last step you run the **UI** against a real database implementation and get user feedback!
+The last step you run the **User Interface** against a real database implementation and get more feedback!